vuejs/docs/src/guide/web-components.md

 When imported as custom elements, `<style>` inside the SFC will be inlined as JavaScript strings and inserted as a native `<style>` tag inside the custom element's shadow root.

-If you wish to customize what files should be imported as custom elements (for example treaing _all_ SFCs as custom elements), you can pass the `customElement` option to the respective build plugins:
+If you wish to customize what files should be imported as custom elements (for example treating _all_ SFCs as custom elements), you can pass the `customElement` option to the respective build plugins:

 - [@vitejs/plugin-vue](https://github.com/vitejs/vite/tree/main/packages/plugin-vue#using-vue-sfcs-as-custom-elements)
 - [vue-loader](https://github.com/vuejs/vue-loader/tree/next#v16-only-options)